CRI-iAtlas/shiny-iatlas/CONTRIBUTING.md

 This procedure lists the files that need to be updated or started, as well as the functions to call, when applicable.
 There is no reference to a specific line to update, as this can change over time.
 It is recommended to look for the section of the code with the settings of current modules - for example, in step 4.1., at the `server.R` file, look for `callModule` code for the existing modules, and include new code in this section.

 ### Steps
-(Can be carried out in another order but pieces need to be in place for full functionality.
-As true in general, begin with a new branch)
+Can be carried out in another order but all pieces need to be in place for full functionality.

 #### 1. Create file with new module and save it in the modules folder : `modules/myshinynewmodule.R`.